Skip to content

 I'm filling out my Blueprint for you, starting with Section 1: Business Foundation.
 I need you to interview me.
 Ask me one question at a time about: what I do, who I serve, my mission, my values, and what makes me different.
 After each answer, reflect it back in concise Blueprint format so I can confirm or adjust.

-Claude needs to understand your delivery model to give advice that actually fits.
+Claude needs your delivery model to give advice that fits.

 paste this into Claude to get help filling this section